ablaom/HelloJulia.jl/README.md

   on your machine.

 - To start the so-called REPL, open (click on) the Julia 1.6 application.
-This should run the Julia in command-line environment specific to your operating system (e.g., a unix shell) so that your see a `julia >` prompt..
+This should run Julia in a command-line environment specific to your operating system (e.g., unix shell) so that your see a `julia >` prompt..

 - Type the following at the `julia>` prompt: